Be-Prepared/Be-Prepared.github.io/README.md

     * Shows permission statuses that the application could use and current preferences.
 Allow resetting of preferences..
     * Gives credit to the tooling that helped make this project.
     * Shows the current build information.

+## Field Functions

+The Location app can show a number of different fields.
+The majority can be used at any time and a select few are available only during navigation to a waypoint.
+Any figures that indicate "Navigation only" will all reset if you leave the navigation screen.

+* Accuracy: The GPS's accuracy with regard to longitude and latitude.
+This is how far off you could be from the actual location.
+Keep in mind that whomever gave you coordinates also could have been off by some distance; you should be close to the right spot but probably not exactly at the right spot.
+* Altitude Accuracy: How accurate the GPS's altitude measurement is.
+Not often available.
+* Altitude: Your position above (or below) sea level.
+* Arrival Time (Navigation only): The estimated time for when you will arrive at your destination.
+* Bearing (Navigation only): The direction of the waypoint from your location.
+* Current Time: The current time, in either 24-hour or 12-hour format.
+* Destination (Navigation only): Destination waypoint's name.
+* Distance (Navigation only): How much distance is between you and your destination.
+* Heading: When available, this is the heading reported by your GPS.
+If not available, this will equal "Heading (Smoothed)".
+* Heading (Smoothed): Your current direction of travel, averaged over the last five successful readings.
+This is much more accurate if you move in a straight line for several seconds.
+It uses a [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter), which takes into account the GPS accuracy figures.
+* Speed: The speed reported by your GPS.
+If not available, this uses the figure calculated for "Speed (Smoothed)".
+* Speed (Smoothed): An exponential moving average based on the last five successful speed readings.
+* Time Elapsed (Navigation only): How long you've been navigating towards a destination.
+* Time Moving: The amount of time where "Speed" is at or greater than 0.35 m/s (just under 0.8 mph).
+This timer accumulates the entire time you are in any Location screen and reset if you leave for more than a few seconds.
+* Time Remaining (Navigation only): The estimated amount of time you need to travel until you arrive at your waypoint.
+* Time Stopped: The amount of time where "Speed" is less than the threshold; this is the opposite of "Time Moving".

 ## Notes about Data